bseries/manual/00_setup.md

 $ cd -
 ```

 Some B-modules contain an `assets` directory, which need to be symlinked into the project's `assets` directory, so files in there can be accessed by the web server.
+This needs to happen after installing the composer dependencies above and everytime you have added a new B-module.
 ```
 $ make link-assets
 ```